August 2009

 doing with me.
 She's singing alto in the choir, and thoroughly

-school, and pick-up rock group at my yacht club (we have a six channel
+school, and a pick-up rock group at my yacht club.
+We have a

 beyond, I have a